OpenDataNTNU2/TDT4290-OpenData2020/USER_GUIDE.md

 ![Dataset](images/datasett_info.png "Dataset")

-If logged in and the dataset is not yet published it is possible to show interest in the dataset by clicking the 'Etterspør datasett' button, see \autoref{fig:etterspør}.
+If logged in and the dataset is not yet published it is possible to show interest in the dataset by clicking the 'Etterspør datasett' button, see the picture below.

 ![Request](images/datasett_etterspør.png "Request")